Removing the Bread Saw Guard

 Avoid wet-wiping the XL’s carbon steel blade as much as possible.
 If you have to wet wipe it be sure to dry it off afterwards.
 It is better to wipe the carbon steel blade clean with vinegar rather than water as vinegar will not cause rust to develop.
 In fact, vinegar actually removes rust whilst also cleaning the metal.

 Regardless of cleaning technique and frequency some tarnishing / rust spots may appear over time due to moisture in the air.
 This is the unfortunate downside of carbon steel blades.
 The upside is that carbon steel can tackle much tougher crusts and stay sharp a lot longer than stainless steel.
 Cleaning the blade with vinegar instead of water is a great way of avoiding rust and can even remove rust.
-You could also initially clean the blade with soap and water and then wipe it down with vinegar afterwards.
 If a blade does rust or tarnish over time for whatever reason and vinegar can not remove the build up, a metal polish like Brasso or Silvo on a thick cleaning pad can be used.

 Theoretically yes.
 Very few people have the equipment required to fit a new blade at home though.
 When replacing the blade, the wooden handle has to be compressed from end to end to take the tension off the blade.
 It takes about 150 – 200kg of force to achieve this compression; one would need a long sash clamp.
 This is a tool that most people do not have.
 For this reason we offer a blade replacement service.